ppgia-unifor/resiliency-patterns/models/readme.md

 * [Dynamic Circuit Breaker model](./dynamic-circuit-breaker-ctmc.prism): A CTMC model for a client-server system in which a client process invokes a server process using a dynamic variation of the Circuit Breaker pattern.
 The Circuit Breaker timeout value is dynamically defined.

-* [Model properties](./patterns-ctmc.props): Model properties to be checked in the above models using PRISM.
+* [Properties](./patterns-ctmc.props): Model properties to be checked in the above models using PRISM.